Deft (gamer)

 Kim Hyuk-kyu, better known as Deft (데프트), is a South Korean professional League of Legends player.
-He won the 2015 Mid-Season Invitational with Edward Gaming and the 2022 League of Legends World Championship with DRX.
+Deft won his first LCK title with Samsung Blue.
+He won the 2015 Mid-Season Invitational and two LPL titles with Edward Gaming.
+He won his 2nd LCK title with KT Rolster and the 2022 League of Legends World Championship with DRX.
+Deft is the only other player aside from Ruler that has won the LCK, LPL, MSI and Worlds.
+He is considered one of the greatest marksman players of all time.

 Career

 MVP Blue / Samsung Blue (2013–2014)

 Deft began his League of Legends career signing with MVP Blue on February 19, 2013.
 He made his professional debut in the 2013 Champions Korea season on April 3, 2013.
 The team failed to make it out of the group stage in either of the season's splits.
 Following, MVP Blue was acquired by Samsung Galaxy, becoming Samsung Blue.
 Deft won his first domestic title in the 2014 Champions Spring Split, after Samsung defeated Najin Shield in the finals.
 The team qualified for the 2014 League of Legends World Championship and reached the semifinals of the event before being knocked out by their sister team and eventual champions, Samsung White.